rmat112/kickstarter-analysis/README.md

 Performing analysis on Kickstarter data to uncover trends.

 ## Overview of Project
 Louise’s play Fever came close to its fundraising goal in a short amount of time.
-Now, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.
+She wants to know how different campaigns fared in relation to their launch dates and their funding goals.
 ### Purpose
-The purpose of this analysis was to use the Kickstarter data and visualize campaign outcomes based on their launch dates and their funding goals.
+The purpose of this analysis is to use the Kickstarter data and visualize campaign outcomes based on their launch dates and their funding goals.
 ## Analysis and Challenges
 I conducted the following two types of analyses:
 1. I analyzed campaign outcomes based on launch date.
 The campaign outcomes varied from "successful" to "failed" to "canceled".